FREE SHIPPING EVERY DAY ON ORDERS OVER $200

 Kentucky: Buckhorn Lake in the rugged mountains of eastern Kentucky, was created in 1961 when the U.S. Army Corps of Engineers dammed the Kentucky River, the lake offers swimming and water skiing plus rental cabins, a park lodge and nearby boat-in campsites.

-Louisiana: The khaki sand beach at Grand Isle, on the Gulf of Mexico south of New Orleans, stretches flat and shallow for 7 miles.
+Louisiana: The khaki sand beach at Grand Isle , on the Gulf of Mexico south of New Orleans, stretches flat and shallow for 7 miles.
 There's plenty of room to swim, wade, kayak or surf-fish, and the close-knit community's family vibe and string of mom-and-pop motels, cabins, campgrounds and a state park, is welcoming.

 Maine: Ogunquit Beach 's 3.5-mile stretch of sand has long made this small southern Maine town a summer mecca for beachgoers.
 The wide, scenic beach also sports a magnificent mile-long cliff walk.
-Stroll along Marginal Way for a grand view of beach and rock-strewn sea, all in one sweeping glance.Maryland: Assateague Island National Seashore, (shown at right) a 37-mile-long barrier island, offers sandy shores for kayaking and canoeing and lifeguard-protected beaches.
-Some beach areas are open to over-sand vehicles.
-For an unforgettable photo op, scan the shore for wild horses in their natural environment.
+Stroll along Marginal Way for a grand view of beach and rock-strewn sea, all in one sweeping glance.

 Massachusetts: Crane Beach , part of the 2,100-acre Crane Estate in Ipswich, is a gorgeous property.
 Miles of white-sand shoreline and pristine water beckon swimmers and sunbathers, while 5 miles of trails through dunes, a wildlife refuge and the showpiece Great House are a delight to explore.
 Even in summer, the beach is never overcrowded because parking is strictly controlled.